 RPP 5-7 RPP 5-7 Appointment of Managers

-DFSAmay require an Authorised Personto appoint one or more individuals to act as a manager of the business of the Personon such terms as the DFSAmay stipulate.
+Authorised Personto appoint one or more individuals to act as a manager of the business of the Personon such terms as the DFSA may stipulate.
 Such individuals must be nominated or approved by the DFSA.

-Authorised Personmay receive an opportunity to make representations prior to being required to appoint a manager in accordance with the procedures set out in Schedule 3 of the Regulatory Law.
-However, in circumstances of urgency, the DFSAmay not give advance notice of the proposed requirement and may not provide the relevant Authorised Personwith the opportunity to make representations prior to the imposition of the requirement.
+Authorised Personmay receive an opportunity to make representations prior to being required to appoint a manager in accordance with the procedures set out in chapter 6.
+However, in circumstances of urgency, the DFSA may not give advance notice of the proposed requirement and may not provide the relevant Authorised Personwith the opportunity to make representations prior to the imposition of the requirement.

-DFSAdoes require an Authorised Personto appoint a manager, it will do so in writing, setting out:(a) that the Authorised Personis required to appoint a manager;(b) the time by which such manager must be appointed;(c) the reasons for the Authorised Personbeing required to appoint a manager;(d) the individual nominated by the DFSAto be the manager or the process by which approval may be given by the DFSA; and(e) the fact that the Authorised Personmay have the decision reviewed by the Financial Markets Tribunal.
+Authorised Personto appoint a manager, it will do so in writing, setting out:(a) that the Authorised Personis required to appoint a manager;(b) the time by which such manager must be appointed;(c) the reasons for the Authorised Personbeing required to appoint a manager;(d) the individual nominated by the DFSA to be the manager or the process by which approval may be given by the DFSA; and(e) the fact that the Authorised Personmay appeal to the Regulatory Appeals Committeein respect of the decision.